fscucchia/Plutea_mangrove_reef/Species_Identification/README.md

-The following document contains the bioinformatic pipeline used for identifying the coral and endosymbiotic algae species based on _P. lutes_ raw RNA-Seq sequences.
+The following document contains the bioinformatic pipeline used for identifying the coral and endosymbiotic algae species based on _P. lutea_ raw RNA-Seq sequences.

 ---